NealRame/libraries-and-frameworks/README.md

 libraries-and-frameworks
 ========================

-Some libraries and frameworks, in several languages, you should thought about when developing.
+Some libraries and frameworks in different programming languages, which you should consider when you develop